LiskArchive/lisk-sdk/framework/src/modules/README.md

     // Optional
     /**
-     * Reducers are functions that can be called during block processing */ public reducers: Reducers = {};
+     * Reducers are functions that can be called during block processing from other modules.
+     */
+    public reducers: Reducers = {};